unelya/AIDev_Zoomcamp/02-OnlineCodingInterviews/README.md

 - Create shareable sessions from the dashboard and invite candidates with a single link.
 - Real-time collaborative editing powered by Socket.IO with per-user presence and cursor tracking.
 - Monaco-based editor with syntax highlighting for JavaScript, TypeScript, and Python.
-- Safe in-browser execution using a sandboxed web worker (JS/TS) and the Skulpt interpreter (Python).
+- Safe in-browser execution using sandboxed Web Workers (JS/TS) and Pyodide (Python running entirely in WASM).
 - Participant list, live run results, and copy-to-clipboard helpers for invites.

 ## Tech Stack

-- **Frontend:** React (Vite), @monaco-editor/react, Socket.IO client, Skulpt, TypeScript transpilation for execution.
+- **Frontend:** React (Vite), @monaco-editor/react, Socket.IO client, Pyodide, TypeScript transpilation for execution.
 - **Backend:** Node.js, Express, Socket.IO.
 Sessions are stored in-memory for simplicity.

 ## Getting Started